marcusfgardiner/CV/README.md

 #### Delivering complex projects

-As a consultant I independently lead and delivered work streams in the UK, Brazil, Holland, Belgium and Denmark for over 15 global multinationals.
+As a consultant I lead and delivered work streams in the UK, Brazil, Holland, Belgium and Denmark for over 15 global multinationals.

 * **Key achievement:** I managed and delivered the entire South America work stream for a complex operations change project at a FTSE 100 company:
   * Conducted all aspects of project planning and delivery